Welcome to the land of the alligators! I went to Mississippi for the first time recently and made it my mission to see an alligator in real life!

 Address: 107 S 17th Ave, Hattiesburg, MS 39401

 Opening Hours: Tuesday to Sunday, 10am to 4pm

 Check out the alligators of Hattiesburg Zoo in the video below:

-There have also been some reports of alligators in Laurel, Mississippi.
 The alligators here can often be found in small lagoons, ponds and swamps.

 Did you know you can also see alligators in Louisiana?